-After ages, disgruntled by the services provided by the courier companies, I thought of sending an important paper to my parents in Noida using our ‘ Indian Post ’.
-The process was simple, I reached my area post office one fine morning, and since it was still quite early the post office was literally empty.
-I asked for the Speed Post counter, and I was pointed to a counter being managed by a lady wearing a nice crisp summary sari.
-I walked up to the counter and gave her the envelope, she said told me the amount and then printed an acknowledgment slip with an EMS number, a time stamp and few other details like who has sent it and who should receive it.
-I asked her the expected time of delivery and she said within 2 days.
+After ages, disgruntled by the services provided by the courier companies, I thought of sending an important paper to my parents in Noida using our Indian Post.
+The process was simple.
+I reached my area post office one fine morning, and since it was still quite early the post office was literally empty.
+Asked for the Speed Post counter, and I was pointed to a counter being managed by a lady wearing a nice crisp summary sari.
+I walked up to the counter and gave her the envelope.
+She told me the amount and then printed an acknowledgment slip with an EMS number, a time stamp and few other details like who has sent it and who should receive it.
+I asked her the expected time of delivery.
+She said within 2 days.
 I thanked her and proceeded thinking the work is done.

 The post did not get delivered for next 4 days and I panicked.
 I was not sure what to do?
 Is it just the delay or would they have lost my letter.
 Can they trace the letter if it is lost?
 I was not sure what is the difference between speed post and registered post, later one I had an impression that it cannot be lost.
 Wanted to know if the Speed post is also registered as they charge more for it.
 While all these questions were kicking in my mind, I did a Google on Indian Post and it lead me to a working website, seemed quite updated.

 Right in the main menu, it said ‘Speedpost Tracking’.
 I quickly took out the EMS receipt and fed in the no. there into the tracking query form.
 In a second or so it came with the details saying that the post has been delivered 2 days back.
 Now I was sure ‘I have lost it’.
 My parents were already telling me ‘What made you send it by post, you could have couriered it’.